-HBO Max has confirmed a 10-episode series titled And Just Like That, which will follow three of the four main characters from the original show - Carrie, Miranda and Charlotte, played by Sarah Jessica Parker, Cynthia Nixon and Kristin Davis - as they "navigate the reality of life and friendship in their 50s".
+HBO Max's 10-episode series, titled And Just Like That, will follow three of the four main characters from the original show - Carrie, Miranda and Charlotte, played by Sarah Jessica Parker, Cynthia Nixon and Kristin Davis - as they "navigate the reality of life and friendship in their 50s".

 As previously reported, Kim Cattrall will not be returning as Samantha (more on how her absence will be incorporated into the storyline, below).

 Sex and the City emerged as one of HBO's flagship shows back in 1998, leaving an indelible mark on modern popular culture (and our wardrobes), and defining an era with its group of smart and successful 30-something women talking frankly about sex and relationships.